-[update: see my new post on this, with a video of two people team braiding!]
+[update: see my new post on this, with a photo-tutorial and a video of two people team braiding!]

 Back about five years ago I bumped into Sarah Goslee’s method for making 10-loop double braids as a solo braider on her Phiala’s Stringpage site, and was blown away by the very idea that these braids were possible to make on one set of hands.*¹ I made a few, which was very exciting.
-But the braids seemed very slow to make—I think because the loop-shifting had to be performed by the other hand, rather than by the fingers “walking” their own loops.
+But the braids seemed very slow to make—I think because the loop-shifting for the two outer loop transfers had to be performed by the other hand, rather than by the fingers shifting (‘walking’) their own loops.
 So, although the method worked, I didn’t end up using it very often.

 [I'll try to add some pics of 6 and 8-loop double braids after I get back from my trip.
 Most of the photos are of 10-loop braids]

-Until recently, I hadn’t been planning to put solo-braider double braid tutorials up here on the blog, because I halfway thought that I might want to, like, publish the method someday – or at least reserve it for my workshops, so the hordes of eager braiders would come flocking to them (!)
-But the fact is, there really aren’t any ‘hordes’ when it comes to loop braiding.
-So I’ve decided to post video tutorials on my method for anyone who is interested.
-I would love to hear from you if you try any of them!
+I’ve now taught them to several groups of loop braiders, even some relatively new loop braiders.
+(It was the main focus of the workshop I taught at Braids 2012.)
+I’ve held off from teaching it here on the blog because I halfway thought that I might want to, like, publish the method someday – or at least reserve it for my workshops, so the hordes of eager braiders would come flocking to them (!)
+But the fact is, there really aren’t any ‘hordes’ when it comes to loop braiding, and anyway I want to promote loop braiding, not hide it away.
+So I’m posting these video tutorials on my double braid solo-braider method for anyone who is interested.
+I would love to hear from you if you try it!

 Happy Holidays, and Happy Braiding in 2013!